A Local First Law of Gravity

-Our local first law can be extended to higher-dimensional spacetime; in particular, (\ref{delQrev}) always corresponds to subtracting the inherent area increase of the hyperboloid.
+The local first law can be extended to higher-dimensional spacetime; in particular, (\ref{delQrev}) always corresponds to subtracting the inherent area increase of the hyperboloid.
 More significantly, the derivation can also be extended to a broad class of higher-curvature theories of gravity.
 Consider a diffeomorphism-invariant gravitational theory for which the Lagrangian, $L$, is a polynomial in the Riemann tensor.
 Define $P^{abcd}=\partial L/\partial R_{abcd}$.
 The generalization of Einstein's equation is then $P_a^{cde} R_{bcde} - 2 \nabla^c \nabla^d P_{acdb} - \frac{1}{2} L g_{ab} = 8 \pi G T_{ab}$.
 Substituting this into $Q$, and replacing $R_{ebcd} \xi^e$ as before with $\nabla_b \nabla_c \xi_d - f_{bcd}$, we again find that the $f_{bcd}$ integral precisely cancels the background increase in gravitational entropy of the hyperboloid.
 The other term integrates via Stokes' theorem to give the difference in a formally Wald-like gravitational entropy, \be S^{\rm Wald}=-\frac{1}{4G \hbar}\int dS_{ab}(P^{abcd}\nabla_{c}\xi_{d}-2\xi_{d}\nabla_{c}P^{abcd}) \; , \ee which would be exactly the Wald entropy \cite{Wald:1993nt} if $\xi^a$ were a timelike Killing vector in a black hole spacetime.
 Hence we again find a local first law that takes precisely the form $\Delta E = T \Delta S^{\rm Wald}_{\rm rev} - W$.

+Historically, the laws of black hole mechanics supported, as an analogy, Bekenstein's idea that a black hole could be attributed thermodynamic entropy proportional to the horizon area; this was found to be literally true with the discovery that black holes have temperature.
+Here we have shown that the first law holds locally when restricted to brief segments of stretched future light cones generated by families of accelerating observers.
+Each term in our first law has independent justification.
+This result supports an analogy between (quasi-)locally-defined geometric properties and thermodynamic quantities, notably entropy.
+However, since it is already known that accelerating observers perceive a temperature, our result suggests that stretched future light cones can be regarded literally as having thermodynamic entropy.
+It would be interesting to know whether this has a statistical-mechanical origin.

-{\bf Acknowledgments}
+{\bf Acknowledgments} \\

+We would like to thank Ted Jacobson, David Kubiznak, Stefano Liberati, and Sergey Solodukhin for helpful comments on the manuscript.
 MP is supported in part by John Templeton Foundation grant 60253 and by the Government of India DST VAJRA Faculty Scheme VJR/2017/000117.
 SS is supported in part by the Government of India DST under Start-up grant for Young Scientists YSS/2015/001346.